History of Fiji: Independent Fiji

+Commonwealth realm

 In April 1970, a constitutional conference in London agreed that Fiji should become a fully sovereign and independent nation within the Commonwealth of Nations.
-The Dominion of Fiji became independent on 10 October of that year.
+Fiji became an independent Commonwealth realm on 10 October of that year.

 One of the main issues that has fuelled Fijian politics over the years is land tenure.
 Indigenous Fijian communities very closely identify themselves with their land.
 In 1909 near the peak of the inflow of indentured Indian labourers, the land ownership pattern was frozen and further sales prohibited.
 Today over 80% of the land is held by indigenous Fijians, under the collective ownership of the traditional Fijian clans.
 Indo-Fijians produce over 90% of the sugar crop but must lease the land they work from its ethnic Fijian owners instead of being able to buy it outright.
 The leases have been generally for 10 years, although they are usually renewed for two 10‑year extensions.
 Many Indo-Fijians argue that these terms do not provide them with adequate security and have pressed for renewable 30‑year leases, while many ethnic Fijians fear that an Indo-Fijian government would erode their control over the land.

 The Indo-Fijian parties' major voting bloc is made up of sugarcane farmers.
 The farmers' main tool of influence has been their ability to galvanise widespread boycotts of the sugar industry, thereby crippling the economy.

 Post-independence politics came to be dominated by Ratu Sir Kamisese Mara and the Alliance Party, which commanded the support of the traditional Fijian chiefs, along with leading elements of the European and part-European communities, and some Indo-Fijians.
 The main parliamentary opposition, the National Federation Party, represented mainly rural Indo-Fijians.
 Intercommunal relations were managed without serious confrontation.
 A short-lived constitutional crisis developed after the parliamentary election of March 1977, when the Indian-led National Federation Party (NFP) won a narrow majority of seats in the House of Representatives, but failed to form a government due to internal leadership problems, as well as concerns among some of its members that indigenous Fijians would not accept Indo-Fijian leadership.
 The NFP splintered in a leadership brawl three days after the election; in a controversial move, the governor-general, Ratu Sir George Cakobau, called on the defeated Mara to form an interim government, pending a second election to resolve the impasse.
 This was held in September that year, and saw Mara's Alliance Party returned with a record majority of 36 parliamentary seats out of 52.
 The majority of the Alliance Party was reduced in the election of 1982, but with 28 seats out of 52, Mara retained power.
 Mara proposed a "government of national unity" – a grand coalition between his Alliance Party and the NFP, but the NFP leader, Jai Ram Reddy, rejected this.